sutta » dn » Dīgha Nikāya 9

 Rūpī cātumahābhūtiko kabaḷīkārāhārabhakkho, ayaṁ oḷāriko attapaṭilābho.

-It has form, made up of the four primary elements, and consumes solid food.
+It is formed, made up of the four principal states, and consumes solid food.

 Katamo manomayo attapaṭilābho?